A secure campus designed for the flourishing of youth.

 An intergenerational sanctuary where children and elders without family care are woven into one community.
 A model designed to be replicated across the developing world.

 In developing nations, two generations are being left behind in parallel.
-Children without families, and elders without purpose.
+One grows up without family.
+The other grows old without purpose.
 Rifka's House exists because the cycle has to be broken.

-By creating one shared community, anchored in physician-led care, daily mentorship, and the rhythm of a working farm, we replace isolation with belonging and joblessness with purpose.
+By creating one shared community, anchored in physician-led care, daily mentorship, and the rhythm of our Mango Farm Village in Egypt, we replace isolation with belonging and joblessness with purpose.

 The model is intentionally simple, intentionally human, and intentionally replicable.
 What we build here is meant to be built again, and again, and again.